SJH-97/JS-Game/README.md

 To do:
 bug - once one word/words has been inputed it can be used again and again to add to the score, even when timer has reached 0. sound - add game sound using the Howler npm package?
+(DONE)